 “This is what happens when you rely on these things so much,” Iota growled as she swept her conductor-gloved hand in the air.
 “You can’t live without them.”

 Emilia grabbed hold of the chain with one hand and Cadence’s arm in the other hand.
 Cadence, now swearing profusely, grabbed a hold of Viktoria in turn.
 For a moment, they were all in the air clinging tightly to the chain and each other.
-In the next, they were crashing smack flat against the roof.
+In the next, they were crashing smack flat against the roof of the train.
 Their hands unlinked at the force, and Emilia was sent flying against the bars of the chain cage.
 The metal cut into her skin, wetness dampening the back of her uniform.
 Still, Emilia picked herself off the ground.
 Viktoria was shakily rising to her knees half a meter away while Cadence remained flat and motionless.

 Stay calm and think of a solution.
-There is always a solution, Lieutenant Waltz had lectured during the required weekly ranked-officer meeting weeks ago.
+There is always a solution, Oberleutnant Waltz had lectured during the required weekly ranked-officer meeting weeks ago.
 Although the meetings themselves were required, most unit officers had put them off or marked the meeting minutes complete preemptively.
 There is no such thing as an unsolvable problem.
 Advantages can be found in weaknesses.

 And a Manipulator had many weaknesses.